danielharrell/does_music_move/does_music_move.md

 made apparent in sight, and the space so revealed by sight, are no intrinsic part of the perception of motion in question?

-And there are several related reasons for doubting that the motion we hear in music is real.
-Another reason for doubt is that there seems to be nothing we can identify in such a motion, for all its resemblance to the flight of a bird, like the bird itself.
-(Use this at end, nothing like bird, or other things, or transition, thus nothing like space.)

 in which a bird, for
 example, And we seem to invoke a sense of space